Australian Capital Territory House of Assembly

-The Australian Capital Territory House of Assembly was the main elected representative body of the Australian Capital Territory between 1975 and 1986, when preparations began to be made for the granting of self-government to the Territory.
-It served a largely advisory role, with most powers over the Territory still lying in the hands of the relevant federal minister through the life of the Assembly.
+The Australian Capital Territory House of Assembly was the main elected representative body of the Australian Capital Territory between 1975 and 1986, during which time preparation began for the granting of self-government to the Territory.
+The Assembly had a largely advisory role, with most of the power over the Territory being in the hands of the relevant federal minister.

 Background

 Three years after the seat of government was established at Canberra and after the opening of the first Parliament House in 1927, an appointed Advisory Council was established to administer the capital.
 In 1974 this was replaced by a fully elected Legislative Assembly, advising the Department of the Capital Territory.
 In 1979 this became a House of Assembly of 18 elected members, which was dissolved in 1986.
 In 1978 a referendum on self-government was defeated, with 68 per cent of voters recording a No vote.
 The federal Labor government of Prime Minister Bob Hawke set up a Self-Government Task Force in 1986 to report on the government of the ACT.